In online heart disease community forums out there, it’s not uncommon for this discussion question to pop up:

 “But I already carry a neatly typed list of all my medications, my doctor’s phone number, my blood type, my hamster allergy, and my hospital Jell-O flavour preference inside my purse!”

 Trust me (as I like to tell such I.D.-averse women): no paramedic or Emergency Department staffer is going to start rummaging into the bowels of that hockey bag-sized purse of yours when they’re otherwise madly occupied trying to, oh, let’s say . . . save your life.

 I asked Tom Bouthillet for his opinion on this.
-Tom’s a captain and paramedic at Hilton Head Island Fire & Rescue in South Carolina.
+Tom’s a former fire captain/paramedic in South Carolina.
 He told me: